-John Galliano and Francisco de Goya 2016
+John Galliano Inspired by Francisco de Goya 2016

 A year after John Galliano launched its new logo, its creative director, Bill Gaytten, kept with the transition of the brand becoming more contemporary.
 The change came not only after John Galliano himself was forced to leave his namesake label but as a response to financial troubles the label’s former manufacturer had as well.